 St Leger Betting

 The St Leger is the final of the five English Classics and is staged at Doncaster racecourse every September.
-The St Leger betting markets are often shaped by earlier races that season – including the Epsom Derby, that is run in June.
+The St Leger betting markets are often shaped by earlier races that season – including the Epsom Derby, and sometimes the Epsom Oaks – both these races are run in June.

 St Leger Odds

 The St Leger betting odds will change all through the flat turf season.
-With the St Leger runners having to be 3 year-olds only then there are various races – like the Guineas, Derby and Oaks that have big impacts on the St Leger Odds.
+With the St Leger runners having to be 3 year-olds only then there are various races – like the 1,000 and 2,000 Guineas, Epsom and Irish Derby and Irish and Epsom Oaks that have big impacts on the St Leger Odds.

-There are also two key trial St Leger races to note – the Gordon Stakes, which is run at the Glorious Goodwood Festival, and the Great Voltigeur Stakes, which is staged at the York Ebor Meeting.
+There are also two key trial St Leger races to note – the Gordon Stakes, which is run at the Glorious Goodwood Festival, and the Great Voltigeur Stakes (normally at the end of July or early August), which is staged at the York Ebor Meeting the previous month (August).

-In the last 18 years, the St Leger winner has run in either the Gordon Stakes or Great Voltigeur Stakes on 11 occasions.
-Therefore, these key trial races have a big impact on the St Leger stakes each season.
+In the last 19 years, the St Leger winner has run in either the Gordon Stakes or Great Voltigeur Stakes on 11 occasions.
+Therefore, these key trial races have a big impact on the St Leger stakes betting odds each season.

 St Leger Runners